brmson/yodaqa/doc/HIGHLEVEL.md

 ## Question Reader

-The initial phase is a collection reader that acquires question(s), creates a **QuestionCAS** with the question as a sofa and passes it on.
+The initial, IO phase is a collection reader that acquires question(s), creates a **QuestionCAS** with the question as a sofa and passes it on.

 ## Question Analysis